cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 First, of course, is that short of using **SELECT** clause subqueries, you can only return data that actually appears in the outer query's tables.
 If you need your result to contain data contained in multiple tables, it is generally best to join the tables rather than using **SELECT** clause subqueries.
 (The example used above of a **SELECT** clause subquery is an exception, since the data we pulled in was not actually stored in any table.)
 Using a separate subquery for each column needed is unwieldy, hard to read, and probably inefficient.

-On the other hand, if you are retrieving data from one table only, it may be preferable to use a subquery.
+On the other hand, if you are retrieving data from one table only, it is sometimes advantageous to use a subquery.
 Consider these two queries to retrieve books that have won awards:

 .. activecode:: subqueries_example_comparison
     :language: sql